 Breaks are used to divide the content on a form into pages or sections that can be conditionally shown or hidden.

 This is a handy way to:

-/breakto bring up both the section and page break types.
+/breakto bring up both page and section break types.

-When conditional logic is set on a page break, it is used to determine when the page will be included.
-This means that as the form is answered, the total number of pages can change.
-As every form must be submittable, this means that the submit button will appear on the last included page that has a question on it.
+When visibility logic is set on a page break, this determines whether the page will be included in the form.
+If the conditions aren't met for the page to be "visible," then it will be skipped.
+The submit button will appear on the last visible page that has a question on it.

 When a person is filling out the form, they will not be able to move to the next page until all required questions are answered on the current page.